My path to the nutrition field

 - Certified Diabetes Educator, (CDE since 2002)

-- Managing health issues with nutrition for more than 25 years
+- Treating health issues with nutrition for more than 25 years

 - American Association of Diabetes Educators